GigMate/our_repository/AI_RECRUITMENT_SYSTEM_DESIGN.md

 ### Chatbot Conversation Flow:

 ```
-User: "How much does it cost?"
+User: "How much does it cost"

 Bot: "Great question!
 GigMate charges 10-15% on bookings depending
 on your subscription tier (or just 15% if you're free tier).